He Who Gets Slapped (film): Critical reception

 He Who Gets Slapped received mostly positive reviews from critics upon its release, with many praising the film and Chaney's performance.

 In his 1924 review of the film for New York Times, Mordaunt Hall praised the film's direction, performances, and story, calling it' "the finest production we have yet seen".

 Author and film critic Leonard Maltin gave the film three out of a possible four stars, calling it "a Pagliacci–type vehicle for Chaney."

-Christopher Meeks from Variety gave the film a positive review, commending the film's inventive staging, lighting and sound design, and performances, but felt that the ending was predictable and drawn out.

 Hans J. Wollstein from Allmovie gave the film a positive review, praising Chaney's and McDermott's performances.